Hey Poddy People,

 Overwhelmed by all the music out there?
 It will help to know your niche and pick music that matches that niche.
 All of the libraries below and curated songs in all niches and genres.

-If you are conducting an episode on knitting like your grandma, you are not going to want a music genre like Disturbed or Korn, unless of course grandma enjoys that and insists.
+If you are conducting an episode on knitting like your grandma, you are not going to want a music genre like Metal or Rap, unless of course grandma enjoys that and insists.
 (Always listen to your bubbe.)

 Find the perfect track faster using the “Find Similiar Track” button.
 Select up to 20 seconds of any part of a song you like in their library, click, and it will play a bunch more songs that sound just like what you’re looking for.
 Or upload a song that you have on hand and Adobes’ algorithm will find musical matches.

 There’s a 30-day free trial and then subscriptions begin at $29 a month.
 Get 1 free month of Adobe Spark